swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

-potentially useful things, for instance using a nonreturning function directly as a parameter to a higher-order function that expects a result (`array.filter(fatalError)`) or allowing a subclass to override a method and covariantly return `NoReturn`.
+potentially useful things, for instance using a nonreturning function directly as a parameter to a higher-order function that expects a result (`array.filter(fatalError)`) or allowing a subclass to override a method and covariantly return `Never`.
 This can be considered as a separate proposal.
-Moving from `@noreturn` to `-> NoReturn` is not a regression here, since the compiler does not allow an arbitrary conversion from `@noreturn (T...) -> U` to `(T...) -> V` today.
+Moving from `@noreturn` to `-> Never` is not a regression here, since the compiler does not allow an arbitrary conversion from `@noreturn (T...) -> U` to `(T...) -> V` today.
 The most important use case, a nonreturning function in void context, will still work by the existing `(T...) -> U` to